Freeze-dried beef testicle supplement capsules on a wooden surface next to a glass of water and a notebook

 Traditional Chinese Medicine has prescribed animal organ consumption for corresponding organ support for over 2,000 years.
 Testicles and reproductive organs specifically were used to address fertility and vitality.

 19th-century organotherapy gave this principle scientific teeth.
 In 1889, physician Charles-Édouard Brown-Séquard injected himself with extracts from guinea pig and dog testicles and reported increased vigor and energy.
-His findings — while likely placebo-driven by modern standards — launched the field of endocrinology and eventually led to the isolation and synthesis of actual hormones.
+When modern researchers replicated his method, they found the extract's testosterone was orders of magnitude too low to have any biological effect — his reported benefits were a placebo (Cussons et al., 2002).
+Still, his work launched the field of endocrinology and eventually led to the isolation and synthesis of actual hormones.

 The modern validation: Thyroid organotherapy actually works.
 Desiccated thyroid (Armour Thyroid) is still prescribed today as a legitimate treatment for hypothyroidism.
 The thyroid gland contains the actual hormones (T3 and T4) in therapeutic quantities, and they survive oral digestion.
 This established that glandular therapy can work — when the active compounds are present in sufficient quantities and survive digestion.